MIMFaisal/Transpiler4ABtest/README.md

 ## Connect experiment with the site

-Copy below code in your UserJS/TemperMonkey
+Copy ths code snippet provided below in UserJS/TemperMonkey.

 ### Snippet for live update without reload